-Such can have a significant impact to your relationship, hence we want to help.
+Such can have a significant impact on your relationship.

 Here are their top insights.

 Resident Sexologist, Astroglide

 Discuss and address the underlying feelings that drive your clingy behavior

 We might cling to a partner for a number of reasons: